mean-world/ray_test/README.md

 ## How to Run

-Provide instructions on how to run the project locally or deploy it on a Kubernetes cluster.
+To run the project, follow the steps below:

+### 1. Deploy Frontend

+Run the following command to deploy the frontend:

 ## Execution Results